dmill-bz/gremlin-php/README.md

 $db->transactionStop(FALSE); //rollback changes.
 Set to true to commit.
 $db->close();
 ```
-Note that "n" above refers to a graph that supports transactions.
+Note that "graphT" above refers to a graph that supports transactions.
 And that transactions start a session automatically.

 Example 5 (Using message object) :